kubernetes/ingress-nginx/docs/user-guide/custom-errors.md

 # Custom errors

-In case of an error in a request the body of the response is obtained from the `default backend`.
+In case of an error in a request, the body of the response is obtained from the `default backend`.
 Each request to the default backend includes two headers:

 - `X-Code` indicates the HTTP code to be returned to the client.